YasharF/semantic-auto-release/README.md

 - Re‑enable full publish plugins in bump mode — this will attempt to publish from the bump branch and fail or bypass the PR‑based flow.
 - Change the event triggers without understanding their impact on token permissions and phase detection.
 - Trigger publish on `push` to `main` without guarding for bump PR merges — this caused unintended immediate publishes when merging unrelated PRs.
-- Rely solely on commit message matching to decide publish — this is brittle and was replaced with PR metadata checks.
+- Rely solely on commit message matching to decide publish — brittle and replaced with PR metadata checks.
-- Skip pushing the bump branch before semantic‑release — this caused branch‑existence validation failures.
+- Skip pushing the bump branch before semantic‑release — causes branch‑existence validation failures.
-- Run semantic‑release in bump mode with full plugin set — this attempted to publish from the bump branch and broke the PR‑based flow.
+- **Run bump mode with `branches` set to the bump branch in config** — semantic‑release will see the event context as `main` and skip, leaving no commits for the PR.

-These points are critical to keeping the PR‑based, protected‑branch release flow working as intended and avoiding regressions that have already been encountered and solved.

-**Why this design?**

-- Keeps `main` protected — no direct pushes from automation.
-- Ensures every release bump is reviewable and traceable via a PR.
-- Allows manual or scheduled control over when bumps and publishes happen.
-- Uses the same workflow structure consumers get, so changes are tested here first.
-- Splitting behaviour by event type avoids maintaining separate bump/publish workflows and keeps logic in one place.
-- Handles GitHub token permission edge cases gracefully.
-- Documents known pitfalls so they are not re‑introduced.
+  Instead, keep `branches: ['main']` in config for bump mode so it calculates the version, but commit to the bump branch.

 ---

-## Updating
+## Known pitfalls

-- The reusable workflow is referenced via a tag in `uses:` for consumers.
-  In this repo, we call it locally to test changes before tagging.
-- The Husky hook shim stays the same; updates to hook logic are picked up automatically when you update this package.
+- **GitHub Actions context branch**: Even if you `git checkout` a new branch in the job, `GITHUB_REF` remains the branch that triggered the workflow. semantic‑release uses this to decide if it should run.
+  Solution: In bump mode, leave `branches` in config pointing to your real release branch (e.g. `main`) and just commit the prepared files to the bump branch.
+- **Workflow permissions**: Without "Allow GitHub Actions to create and approve pull requests" enabled, `gh pr create` will fail with a GraphQL permission error.

 ## License